English Literacy Educator

 Required Language Skills

-Dressing appropriately will help you gain respect in your host community, facilitate integration, and increase your credibility and effectiveness.
-It is advised to take cues from your Samoan colleagues, and dress to their standards of professionalism.
+Dressing appropriately after PST will help you gain respect in your community, facilitate integration, and increase your credibility and effectiveness.

-Volunteers live with host families during the 10 weeks of pre-service training and throughout the two years of service.
-Volunteers live in a room in a family’s house.
-Transportation to and from the villages is usually by bus and within the village Volunteers will walk.
+Volunteers live with host families during both the 10 weeks of PST and the two years of service.
+Volunteers live in a room in a family’s house, or in rare cases, in a separate house on a family compound.
+Transportation to and from the villages is usually by bus.
+Within the village, Volunteers walk.

-Learn more about the Volunteer experience in Samoa: Get detailed information on culture, communications, housing, and safety — including crime statistics [PDF] — in order to make a well-informed decision about serving.
+Learn more about the Volunteer experience in Samoa: Get detailed information on culture, communications, housing, health, and safety -- including health and crime statistics -- in order to make a well-informed decision about serving.

 Does this sound like the position for you?